School Days (video game): Plot

-School Days focuses on the life of Makoto Itou, a first-year high school student living with his divorced and unseen mother in the fictional city of Haramihama.
-During his second term, he becomes infatuated with Kotonoha Katsura, a shy schoolmate who shares train rides with him to and from campus.
-When the classroom seating plan of his class is rearranged, he becomes acquaintanced with Sekai Saionji, an upbeat girl who takes a special interest in his newfound crush, introducing the two and providing them the grounds to meet.
-Despite her triumphant efforts, however, Sekai becomes jealous of the new couple, having developed feelings for Makoto herself.
+School Days focuses on the life of Makoto Itou, a first-year high school student living with his divorced mother in the fictional city of Haramihama.
+During his second term, he becomes infatuated with Kotonoha Katsura, a shy schoolmate who commutes to and from school by train.
+When the classroom seating plan of his class is rearranged, he meets with Sekai Saionji, an upbeat girl who becomes invested in his relationship with Kotonoha.
+Sekai, however, becomes jealous of the new couple, having developed feelings for Makoto herself.